d-smith/ml-speciality-notes/acloud.guru/08-evaluation-and-optimization.md

 * Early stopping.
 Terminate the training process before it has a chance to overtrain.
 Many algorithms include this option as a hyperparameter.
 * Sprinkle in some noise.
 Your training data could be too clean and you might need to introduce some noise to generalize the model.
 * Regularize.
 Regularization forces your model to be more general by creating constraints around weights or smoothing the input data.
 * Ensembles.
-COmbine different models together to either amplify individual weaker models (boosting) or smoothing out stronger models (bagging)
+Combine different models together to either amplify individual weaker models (boosting) or smoothing out stronger models (bagging)
 * Ditch some features (i.e. feature selection).
 Too many irrelevant features can infuence the model in a negative way by drowning out the signal with noise.

 ### Regression Accuracy